Epicodus-SZ/java-wildlife-tracker/README.md

 12. Age dropdown on new animal form now gets options from the age enum.
 13. endangered_sighting POST route was loading unnecessary data into the model.
 I removed the code for performance reasons.
 14. For performance reasons, after a sighting was submitted, I redirected the user to the home page.
+15. Re-organized index page to create distinct animal and endangered animal areas.
+16. Deleting an animal did not also delete the sightings of that animal, which would create orphaned sighting records.
+Updated the delete method to fix this error.
+17. Added a UI element in the details pages to access animal delete.
+18. was not properly setting endangered tag at instantiation.
+19. Created a single table inheritance between my animal and endangered animal classes, because sightings table could end up giving false information if we used two tables and two animal ids.

+## CODING TO DO
+6: Sighting names location LatLong, but its just a location string, so I'll change the variable name to 'location' to more accurately describe the item.